Medically reviewed on March 6, 2018.

 What other drugs will affect bevacizumab?

-Other drugs may interact with bevacizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect bevacizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Avastin (bevacizumab)